Skip to content

 Do not repeat the tactics which have gained you one victory, but let your methods be regulated by the infinite variety of circumstances.

-If you want to consistently maintain an advantage, you must anticipate and embrace change.
+To maintain an advantage consistently, you must anticipate and embrace change.
 Every new skill you learn should be to increase your flexibility to handle new situations that will inevitably arise.
 This is why I recommend everyone learn how to write and learn mathematics up to calculus.

-I don’t make those recommendations out of a particular loyalty to the subjects.
+I don’t make those recommendations out of loyalty to the subjects.
 I make those recommendations because problem-solving and communication skills will always be desired.
-The goal is to be a learner above all else.
+Above all else, the goal is to be a learner.

 In addition, you have to learn to be comfortable being uncomfortable.
 People who don’t handle change well are left behind.
 New technology emerges too fast for anyone to get comfortable with one approach for too long.